From Disruption to Megatrends

 We are pleased to announce keynote speakers: Abigail Ross Hopper, President and CEO of the Solar Energy Industry Association; William D. Magwood, Director-General of the Nuclear Energy Agency; Jennifer Fordham, former Senior Vice President of Government Affairs for the Natural Gas Supply Association; John Wagner, Director of Idaho National Laboratory; and Jon Wellinghoff, former Chair of the Federal Energy Regulatory Commission.

 Among our panelists, we will be joined by experts from the U.S. Department of Energy, U.S. Department of Transportation, North American Electric Reliability Corporation, the Western Electricity Coordinating Council, the Northwest Power Pool, regional transmission organization PJM, and the Zero Emission Transportation Association.

 Visit this website for updates.
 For questions about the conference and sponsorship opportunities, contact us at firstname.lastname@example.org.

 Energy Policy Conference

 The Energy Policy Conference is a premier, interdisciplinary forum in North America that examines issues and opportunities of energy policy.
-It does so, with up-to-date, interdisciplinary discussion and research, while fostering in-depth, cross-cutting exchanges of ideas.
+It does so, with timely discussion and research that fosters in-depth, cross-cutting exchanges of ideas.